apamo/blendr_sso/README.md

 Example SSO link using a JWT: https://saaspartner.admin.[ca|us|au].blendr.io/sso?jwt=xxx Where xxx is the signed token that must be generated using your tenant's API key.

+Please follow the instructions described in the PDF document here.

 More info: https://help.qlik.com/en-US/blendr/Content/documentation/sso-integration-for-saas-partners.htm